wxsd-sales/wx1-ic-lab-2025/05-connectflow-01.md

       ![Get Customer Name](images/http-request-crm.png)

-   where `x-pod-id` is your POD number, and `x-user-email`is the attendee email of your choice
+   Where `x-pod-id` is your POD number, and `x-user-email`is the attendee email of your choice

    - Rename this http request node to something like 'Get Customer Name from CRM' and **Save**.